 Vegan cheeses are more at risk of containing wheat flour and gluten so check the labels.
 Our favorite vegan cheese is VioLife brand and these are gluten free.
 Kite Hill and Daiya vegan cheeses are also dairy-free.

-The secret to creamy macaroni and cheese is to use full fat cheeses and heavy cream.
+The secret to creamy macaroni and cheese is to use full-fat cheeses and heavy cream.
 If you love a creamy cheese sauce, you will want to try my gluten free chicken tetrazzini recipe too.

 What you need to make this recipe:

 - Gluten free macaroni or shaped pasta - I really like Jovial and Tinkyada brands.
 They hold up the best to sitting in a sauce.

 - Cream cheese - full fat makes this recipe so much better!